dhrub123/AWS/EC2/EC2_Storage-EBS_AND_EFS.md

 So we nned to store important data not on root volume but on an attached volume.
 This is an EBS(Elastic Block Store) volume.
 It is a network drive that we can attach to instances while they run.
 We can use this to let our instances pesist data.

 + It is a network drive, not a physical drive.
 It uses netowrk to communicate with the instance and hence there may be latency.
++ 1 EBS can be accessed from only 1 EC2.
 + It can be detached from an instance and attached to another one very quickly as log as they are in the same AZ.
 + It is locked to an Availability Zone.
 It is not available in other regions.
 To move a volume across AZs, we have to snapshot it.
 + When we create a EBS volume, we have to provide a provisioned capacity like size in GB and IOPS.